Improve your early years practice

 Burnout is something you and your team need to take seriously, and work to prevent it before it sets in.

-Unfortunately, those of us in the Early Years sector are all too susceptible to burnout.
+Unfortunately, those of us in the child care sector are all too susceptible to burnout.
 It might be the poor pay and long hours, the lack of benefits, the lack of support from outside the sector, or any number of stresses that we’re facing down right now.
 Knowing all of this, it’s not all that surprising that in 2012, we saw a reported annual turnover rate of 30 percent among early childhood educators in the United States.

 When you wait and don’t address the stress, and start dreading going to work every day, things start to seem worse.
 Low pay, little respect, and a revolving door of co-workers that need to be trained.
 The job gets hard, and the children in your care might start to feel that you’re feeling a bit off.